nasa/cmr-graphql/README.md

 #### Granules

 For performance reasons, CMR requires that a collection be provided in order to query granules.
-While CMR supports multiple aliases for the collection GraphQL requires that it be called `collection_concept_id`; if this is not provided CMR will return an error.
-We don't enforce this in the schema because you can also use `concept_id` if you're looking for specific granules and schemas don't offer a means of offering conditional validations.
+While CMR supports multiple aliases for the collection GraphQL requires that it be called `collectionConceptId`; if this is not provided CMR will return an error.
+We don't enforce this in the schema because you can also use `conceptId` if you're looking for specific granules and schemas don't offer a means of offering conditional validations.

 ##### Passthrough Arguments

 A subset of the supported arguments for [Collections](#collections) will be passed through to the granule query by default.
 Those arguments are as follows:

-- bounding_box
+- boundingBox
 - circle
 - point
 - polygon